Rajpratik71/Mininet-wiki/Dhcp-masquerade-attack.md

 Next, in the `h1` window, start up `wireshark`, set it up to observe the `bootp` traffic on interface `h1-eth0`, and start capturing traffic.

-Press return to start up the evil DHCP server.
+Press return to start up the evil DHCP server:

 ```
 Starting DHCP server on evil at 10.0.0.66